brimdata/zbpf/README.md

 ## Running Experiments

-To run a BPF/Zed capture experiment on the linux host, `cd` into the top-level directory of the forked BCC repo (remember you need to be on the `zed` git branch).
+To run a BPF/Zed capture experiment on the Linux host, `cd` into the top-level directory of the forked BCC repo (remember you need to be on the `zed` git branch).